tcowley/abs-guide/README.md

 ## Mobile-friendly version of the "Advanced Bash Scripting Guide"

-This is more mobile-friendly version of tldp.org's "Advanced Bash Scripting Guide".
+This is more mobile-friendly version of Mendel Cooper's "Advanced Bash Scripting Guide".

 The original HTML sources are at http://www.tldp.org/guides.html.
 Look for the HTML tarball for "Advanced Bash-Scripting Guide".